Menimm/hubclock/README.md

    make backend-setup
    make frontend-setup
    ```
-   The helper scripts create the virtualenv, install Python packages, and fetch Node modules.
+   The helper scripts create the virtualenv, install Python packages, fetch Node modules, and can launch the dev servers immediately if you opt in at the end of each run.

 4. **Start the services**
    ```bash